f4st3rxd/esx-advancedFishing/README.md

 2. Add `start esx-advancedfishing` to your `server.cfg`.

-3. Ensure all dependencies (New QBCore, QB-Input, and QB Menu) are properly installed and configured.
+3. Ensure all dependencies (New QBCore, QB-Input, PS-UI and QB Menu) are properly installed and configured.

 ## Usage